-Output power is NOT leveled with any of the power settings.

-- Press Meas Setup 4 - Then Power - Then Output Power - High (Default setting) Sets output power to the maximum achievable power at all displayed frequencies.
-Please see the FieldFox Specifications for expected power levels. - Low Sets output power to approximately -42 dBm. - Man Set output power to an arbitrary value.

-- Then press Nominal Power

-- Then enter a value using the numeric keypad, the ATV arrows, or the rotary knob.
+- Press Meas Setup 4 - Then Output Power - High Sets output power to the maximum achievable power at all displayed frequencies.
+Output power is NOT FLAT across the displayed FieldFox frequency span.
+Please see the FieldFox Specifications (see page 222) for expected power levels. - Low Sets output power to approximately -45 dBm, FLAT across the displayed FieldFox frequency span. - Man (default setting at -15 dBm) Set output power to an arbitrary value, FLAT across the displayed FieldFox frequency span.
+If flattened power can NOT be achieved, a warning message and beep occurs.
+To achieve a flattened output power, reduce the power level or stop frequency. - Then press Power Level - Then enter a value using the numeric keypad, the ▲▼ arrows, or the rotary knob. - 。Press Enter.

-- Press Enter